|

 Joined: Nov 2004

-Originally posted by bcarey: Personally, there are way too many accidents at rail crossings for my comfort.
-I don't know the answer, but I do hope something good will come as a result of this tragedy.
 Get your facts straight; this "accident" did not occur at a rail crossing.
 He deliberately drove his vehicle to an area off-limits to vehicular traffic.
 You can't legislate against idiocy.
 I think to live in today's society there's a certain level of competency you should have to demonstrate, because otherwise, you are a risk to the public at large.
 Nothing good will come out of this tragedy; 10 families were just destroyed and hundreds upset.
 You should be denouncing it.

 Joined: Aug 2001